 I launched our photography presets at the end of last year and I’ve been so positively impacted by the response.
 A lot of you crave more ways to capture your travels and improve your photography skills.
 Taking photos while traveling the last few years has ignited a passion in me that I never knew existed.

 Our trip to India earlier this year was a major source of inspiration for me.
 The colors, the people, the buildings — all of it was new and overwhelming.
 I developed new presets from this trip that launched last month.
 I’ve personally been using them non-stop.
 I used them all through our South of France trip and I’ve been using the mobile presets to edit more than ever before.
 I actually get so much joy from answering all your questions about photo editing.
-There’s honestly nothing more rewarding then getting DM’s on Instagram or emails about how you love them and how they’ve made you excited about photography.
+There’s honestly nothing more rewarding than getting DM’s on Instagram or emails about how you love them and how they’ve made you excited about photography.

 Jaipur and Udaipur, India: Photos edited with the India Collection for desktop